 Biography

-Donna Gentile performs Americana, country, folk, roots and Native spirit-inspired originals and covers that inspire, empower and uplift.
-American Joule offers entertainment, connection and meaningful experience and consists of Donna Gentile on vocals and guitar and occasionally, special guests.
+American Joule performs Americana, country, folk, roots, chanked-up oldies and Native spirit-inspired originals and covers that engage, empower and uplift.
+American Joule Music offers entertainment, connection and meaningful experience, and consists of Donna Gentile on vocals and guitar, and occasionally, special guests.
 People are moved by Gentile’s rich, vintage vocals, powerful lyrics, upbeat rhythms and authentic delivery.
 Prepare to feel something, laugh and connect!

 Donna believes music is medicine.
-Native spirit-inspired songs came through her after prayers to ancestors during the birth of her child and the passing of her father.
-Music also helped Gentile overcome abuse and gave her another creative way to heal, laugh, find her voice and reclaim her power.
-Gentile believes her past experiences with domestic violence helped her fully awaken in 2020 with eyes to see truth, which renewed her faith and fueled her love of country and passion for freedom.
+Native spirit-inspired songs came through her after prayers to ancestors during the birth of her child in 2000 and the passing of her father in 2013.
+Music also helped Gentile overcome abuse by giving her another creative way to heal, laugh, find her voice and reclaim her power.
+Gentile’s own healing journey after abuse fuels her passion for truth, freedom and empowering others on their healing journeys.

 In 2006, after recording a birth song a cappella, Gentile’s vocal gift was revealed and Donna Gentile & The Human Element band formed with Gentile as lead vocalist playing rhythm guitar.
 The band performed R&B, swing, Zydeco, rockabilly and roots music and featured seasoned musicians Dan McNamara (vocals, piano, accordion), Steven Fishman (bass), Con “Coyote” Doty (lead guitar), Keith Legere (drums) and guest musicians on lap steel, mandolin and more.